 Believe me, I’ve heard it all before.
 But Newark Liberty has been my choice to fly in to New York City for years, primarily because I used to fly United a ton and EWR is United’s largest presence in the New York metro area.
-And it’s a pretty quick ride to midtown Manhattan if you’re willing to ditch the sexiness and cachet of apps like Uber, Lyft, and Via.
+And it’s a pretty quick ride to midtown Manhattan if you’re willing to ditch the sexiness and cachet of a car service or apps like Uber, Lyft, and Via.

 As a dad, I have a thing for teaching my kids how to navigate airports, train stations, bus routes, shuttles, and other types of public transportation.
 Why?
-Because I was a clueless 18 year-old on my first trip to New York.
+Because I was a clueless 18-year-old on my first trip to New York.
 I was completely unfamiliar with (and a little bit scared of) public transportation.
 But with experience comes comfort and with education comes confidence.

-FIRST: Stop at the NJ Transit kiosks at the AirTrain locations inside the airport to purchase your ticket to NY Penn Station (one ticket per person).
+FIRST: Stop at the NJ Transit kiosks at the AirTrain locations inside the airport terminals to purchase your ticket to NY Penn Station (one ticket per person).
 The kiosks take cash and credit cards and are easy to use.

 SECOND: Board the AirTrain and head toward the Newark Liberty International Airport stop, which is close to Terminal C, just after the P4 Parking Lot stop.
 (Don’t worry – if you go the wrong direction, you can get off at any of the terminal stops, cross the platform, and catch the AirTrain going the other way.)

-These are great teaching tools for kids – they need to know how to read and follow signs, how to use kiosks, how to guide themselves around train platforms, and how to navigate system interchanges such as the Newark Liberty International stop.
+These are great teaching tools for kids – they need to know how to read and follow signs, how to use kiosks, how to guide themselves around train platforms, and how to navigate system interchanges such as the Newark Liberty International Airport stop.
 (And, of course, to learn that mistakes on public transportation usually can be fixed with a little patience and problem-solving.)

 One terrific part of the AirTrain system is that there are uniformed personnel on every platform and at the entry to the NJ Transit system.
 These friendly folks communicate with passengers, direct people to the right platform, and help them navigate to the elevators and escalators.
 You really can’t get lost, and you’ll always have someone to ask.
 Plus there are lighted signs, maps, monitors, and plenty of other visual helps.

-On our recent trip, it was just me and my wife (yes, it’s true: Traveling Dads didn’t become dads through spontaneous combustion).
+On our recent trip, it was just me and my wife.
+(Yes, it’s true: Traveling Dads didn’t become dads through spontaneous combustion.)
 We wanted to see just how long it would take a couple of fairly experienced travelers to get through the system.

 - Our plane from Charlotte landed in late afternoon.

-- After deboarding, we reached the Terminal C AirTrain station at 6:13 pm and used the kiosk to buy two adult one-way tickets to New York Penn Station for a total of $26.
+- After deboarding, we reached the Terminal C AirTrain station at 6:13 pm and used the kiosk to buy two adult one-way NJ Transit tickets to New York Penn Station for a total of $26.